Table of Contents

 Every single motor vehicle accident creates the risk of injuries, but that risk is magnified dramatically when one of the parties to a crash is riding on a motorcycle.
 Motorcycle accidents are, in many cases, caused by the fact that the driver of a much larger vehicle may not see the motorcycle on the roads.
 In Pembroke Pines and South Florida, this risk is even more pronounced because of the many tourists are area attracts who, naturally, are unfamiliar with the roads and may be paying more attention to their GPS or simply finding their destination.
 Unfortunately, the consequences to you, as a motorcyclist involved in the accident, can be devastating.
+At Lawlor, White & Murphey, our Pembroke Pines motorcycle accident lawyers are passionate about protecting truck accident victims’ rights when they are injured.

 Adding insult to (literal) injury is the fact that it is commonly more difficult for motorcycle accident victims to recover compensation without a fight.
 Many people, insurance adjusters and defense attorneys included, have a bias toward motorcyclists and tend to automatically assume that the motorcycle driver is the person who caused the accident.
 In fact, studies show that the exact opposite is true and that most motorcycle accidents are caused by the negligence of someone driving a traditional motor vehicle.

-Risk of Injury Magnified in Pembroke Pines Motorcycle Accidents
+Risk of Injury in Motorcycle Accidents

 When you are riding a motorcycle and involved in an accident, your risk of injury is high, as you know—and once the accident has already happened, there’s nothing that can be done to take it back.
 We always recommend that our clients take the following safety precautions as motorcyclists on the South Florida roadways: